 Darzalex in combination with either Velcade/dexamethasone or Revlimid/dexamethasone is highly effective for patients who have had 1-3 prior lines of therapy.
 Darzalex/Pomalyst/dexamethasone is approved for patients who have had 2 or more prior lines of therapy.

 Many patients eventually become resistant to Velcade or Ninlaro and Revlimid.
 Options for treatment may then include regimens using newer-generation IMiDs, proteasome inhibitors, and MoAbs.
 Agents with a new mechanism of action (MOA) are also added to late-line regimens.

-Patients who have become resistant to, or intolerant of, the approved therapies may consider enrolling in a clinical trial with an experimental agent.
-Given the continuing rapid rate of development of new therapies for multiple myeloma, as well as investigation of new combinations of existing and new agents, treatment in the context of clinical trials can be an option for patients with relapsed myeloma.
+With the rapid development of new therapies for multiple myeloma and the investigation of new combinations of existing plus new agents, clinical trials may be an option for patients with relapsed myeloma.
 Many clinical trials are available clinical trials in the relapse setting.
 Promising agents in early trials include:

 - several new CAR T-cell therapy approaches

-- the novel combination of approved drugs Darzalex, Kyprolis, and dexamethasone
+- novel combinations of already approved drugs such as Darzalex, Kyprolis, and dexamethasone; or Tecvayli and Talvey

 - the bispecific monoclonal antibody GSK2857916